BlackHades/graylog-http/README.md

 # graylog-http
 Node module to send Graylog Information via HTTP.
 Because sometimes that's all you need.

-# configuration

-	{
-		url: "http://localhost:8082/gelf", // URL to the Graylog Node gzip : false // Set to true if you want to save some bandwidth.
-	}

 # Functions

 ## `new Logger({url: "http://localhost:12201/gelf"})`